 Our Tableau learning quizzes have been designed to help you test your learning as well as to be fun.
-Each question will also come with an answer and hopefully show you something you might now have known before.
+Created for Tableau 2019.1, each question will also come with an answer and hopefully show you something you might now have known before.

 So with that said and done, let us have some fun with 20 questions that should take you five minutes.

 Q1.
 As of Tableau 2018.3, Tableau is only available on a Windows Operating System?

 B is correct.
 Tableau Desktop has been available on the Mac since release 8.2 which was released on the 18th June 2018.
 You will require an iMac/MacBook computers 2009 or newer, OSX 10.11 or newer and 1.5 GB minimum free disk space.

 Q2.
 Which of the following is NOT a Tableau Desktop application?

 D is correct.
 Tableau Express does NOT exist.
 Tableau Desktop is the premium desktop visualisation tool.
 Tableau Public is a free application that is a version of Tableau Desktop with key features missing, for example, to connect to Enterprise databases or the ability to save Tableau workbooks locally.
 Tableau Reader is a free application that allows you to view and interact with workbooks that have been saved as .twbx (packaged workbook).

 Q3.
 Which of the following files types contains a Tableau Workbook along with local data?

 C is correct.
 A Packaged Workbook (.twbx) is a single zip file that contains the workbook along with any supporting local file data and background images.
 Extracts (.hyper or .tde) are a local copy of a subset or entire data set that you can use to share data with others, when you need to work offline, and to improve performance, extracts can be published to a Tableau Server and scheduled to refresh.
 Tableau Workbooks (.twb) hold the definition of one or more worksheets, plus zero or more dashboards and stories.